All Episodes

 It wasn't like he just went into this room for some reason and then just forgot that all this stuff was in there.

-I was concerned about his due private.
+I was concerned about his due privacy.

-Who found the laptop though?
+Who found the laptop, though?

 Do we know that?